opengeogroep/ruimtelijkeplannen/RuimtelijkePlannen/help/source/introduction.rst

 Open associated texts
 '''''''''''''''''''''

-Some object in the map have associated texts.
-These can be opened by using the action button (this button should be next to the identify button).
+Objects in some layers have associated texts.
+If so, these can be opened by using the action button (this button should be next to the identify button).
 First choose the action "Open text link(s) in browser" and then click an object in the map which has associated texts.
 These texts will be opened in a web browser.

 **Warning**: This can sometimes open many documents.